IAmJonoBo/n00plicate/DEVELOPMENT.md

 - **Rewriting**: Phase 2 introduces `packages/token-orchestrator`, `tokens-core`, and `tokens-outputs`.
   When adding token features, coordinate with the token squad to ensure the new pipeline requirements are captured.
-- **Validation**: `pnpm nx run design-tokens:validate` enforces current naming/namespace rules.
+- **Validation**: `pnpm --filter @n00plicate/design-tokens run validate` enforces current naming/namespace rules.
 Update the rule set if you introduce new token categories.

 ## 5. Component & Storybook Development